Re:ZERO Ex vol. 1 – Summary and Impressions

 But the real MVP of the novel is, of course, Ferris, and boy the Ferris content does not disappoint.
 Ferris is first introduced in chapter 2, pretending to be Fourier’s girlfriend so that the prince can get out of an arranged marriage.
 Fourier only finds out Ferris’s birth-assigned gender at the end, so it’s an amusing (if totally conventional) skit for people who like BL ship teasing and otokonoko characters.
 Fourier has a dance with Ferris in chapter 3, and I liked this scene better because it felt like as if the two of them were comfortable enough in their friendship to dance together without Fourier worrying how others would perceive their relationship.
 It transcended ship teasing and felt genuinely intimate.

-To be clear, the Ex novel isn’t explicitly about queer characters, despite what this post might lead you to think.
+To be clear, the Ex novel isn’t explicitly about queer characters.
 But there is a consistent theme of defying social norms and gender-based expectations.
 The novel draws a parallel between Crusch’s habit of dressing in men’s clothes and Ferris’s habit of dressing in women’s clothes.
 While Crusch faces pushback for being a woman who wants to wield a sword, Ferris’s father looks down on Ferris with disappointment for not growing up physically strong and burly.
 It’s not a surprise that Crusch and Ferris, two characters who defy tradition in more ways than one, are determined to revolutionise the kingdom of Lugunica.

 While Ferris’s gender identity isn’t directly explored in the novel, I do get the impression that chapter 4 “Felix Argyle’s Curse” is a metaphor for the stigma and misery that comes with being born in the “wrong” body.
 Despite having human parents, Ferris was born with ears like a demi-human.
-Because Ferris had the “wrong” body, Ferris’s parents were terribly ashamed of what others would think, and cast their child away in an underground room since birth.
-It was only after Ferris was rescued by Crusch and received her acceptance that Ferris became “human”.
+Because he had the “wrong” body, his parents were terribly ashamed of what others would think, and cast him away in an underground room since birth.
+It was only after Ferris was rescued by Crusch and received her acceptance that he became “human”.

 You can probably guess that chapter 4 was my favourite chapter in the novel.
 I could see it working as an OVA; there’s enough gore and soul-crushing elements to match the main series.
 There’s one particularly striking scene that still sticks with me.
 After the wife of Ferris’s father is brought back to life using an incomplete version of the “Sacrament of the Undead King” magic, Ferris watches as the woman strangles the father to death and then crumbles into dust.
 It’s a horrifying image in itself, but the mysteries linger even after my initial reaction.
 Why was the father so desperate to resurrect this woman he had (apparently) stabbed to death in the first place?
 Why did he stab her?
 Did he even stab her?
 We’re never given a straight answer to any of these questions.

 Even more aggravatingly, it’s revealed near the end of the chapter that the woman who died wasn’t actually Ferris’s mother.
-Ferris’s real mother is actually a female attendant who watches the entire incident without interfering in the slightest.
-When Crusch confronts her at the end, she only says that her motivation was love, and then she vanishes mysteriously.
+His real mother is actually a female attendant who watches the entire incident without interfering in the slightest.
+When Crusch confronts her at the end, she only says that her motivation was love, and then she vanishes mysteriously in the fire that swallows Ferris’s old home.
 I don’t know if this means she’ll have some importance in the main story sometime down the track, but there was definitely an air of unfinished business about the whole chapter.

 And then, of course, there’s the whole matter of the mysterious illness that wipes out the entire royal family.
 The dragon had apparently foreseen that a tragedy like this would happen, so there’s a prophecy about the next ruler of Lugunica being one of five young women recognised as the dragon’s priestesses.
 None of this is explained in any detail, but to be fair, I expect that to be saved for the main story.